Learn how to add Atlassian Analytics to a site and understand what you need to query data and create charts.

 If cache is out of date, refresh dashboard

-Specifies when to send new queries to data sources if the dashboard is out of date:
+Specifies when you should send new queries to data sources if the dashboard is out of date

-When dashboard is first opened in a tab (it won’t refresh again unless manually refreshed)
+When dashboard is first opened in a tab - The dashboard won’t refresh again while it’s open.

-If you select Manually for your refresh dashboard setting, the dashboard will only update when you select Refresh data from the dashboard’s sidebar.
-This sends new queries if a chart’s cached data is more than two minutes old.
+Manually - The dashboard will only refresh when you select Refresh data from the dashboard sidebar.
+This only sends new queries if the cached data is more than two minutes old.

 You can also refresh the data for individual charts.
 Learn more about manually refreshing chart data.

 Depending on the selection, the dashboard will update the charts with whatever exists in the cache at that point.
 If there are no existing results in the cache, or the cache is expired, then the chart’s queries are sent to the data sources and the chart’s caches will update.